pingcap/docs/tools/dm/skip-replace-sqls.md

 If you know in advance that an unsupported SQL statement is going to be replicated, you can also use dmctl to manually preset the skip or replace operation, which is automatically executed when DM replicates the corresponding binlog event into the downstream and thus avoid breaking the replication.

 #### Restrictions

 - The skip or replace operation is a one-time operation that is only used to skip or replace the SQL statement unsupported by the downstream TiDB.
 Do not handle other replication errors with this approach.
     - For other replication errors, try to handle them using [Black and white table lists](/tools/dm/data-synchronization-features.md#black-and-white-table-lists) or [Binlog event filtering](/tools/dm/data-synchronization-features.md#binlog-event-filtering).

-- If it is unacceptable in the actual production environment that the abnormal DDL statement is skipped in the downstream TiDB and it cannot be replaced with other DDL statements, then using this approach is not recommended.
+- If it is unacceptable in the actual production environment that the abnormal DDL statement is skipped in the downstream TiDB and it cannot be replaced with other DDL statements, then do not use this approach.
     - For example: `DROP PRIMARY KEY`
     - In this scenario, you can only create a new table in the downstream with the new table schema (after executing the DDL statement), and re-import all the data into this new table.

 - A single skip or replace operation targets at a single binlog event.

 - `--sharding` is only used to preset the operation to the sharding group.
 You must preset it before executing the DDL statement and presetting it after executing the DDL is not allowed.
     - `--sharding` only supports presetting operations, and in this mode, you can only use `--sql-pattern` to match the binlog event.
     - For the principles of replicating sharding DDL statements using DM, see [Merge and replicate data from sharded tables](/tools/dm/shard-merge.md#principles)